 - 1. HM Revenue & Customs (HMRC) is responsible for collecting the UK's international trade in goods data, which are published as two National Statistics series the 'Overseas Trade in Goods Statistics (OTS)' and the 'Regional Trade in Goods Statistics (RTS)'.
 The RTS is published quarterly showing trade at summary product and country level, split by UK regions and devolved administrations. - 2.
-The latest statistics on Regional Trade in Goods were released on 7 July 2021 by HMRC under arrangements set out in the Code of Practice for Statistics.
-This release includes the first provisional estimates of trade in goods for Q1 2021.
-At the same time revisions for previously published regional data from 2020 Q1, Q2, Q3, and Q4 are being released. - Aggregated tables are produced to allow time series analysis; these tables are provided in a separate document released in conjunction with this release. - 4.
+The latest statistics on Regional Trade in Goods were released by HMRC under arrangements set out in the Code of Practice for Statistics.
+This release includes the first provisional estimates of trade in goods for Q3 2021.
+At the same time, revisions for previously published regional data for 2021 Q1 and Q2 are being released.
+Alongside these scheduled updates, we are also publishing corrections to the RTS covering 2015 to 2019 trade data.
+These corrections are in line with those published in the Overseas Trade Statistics on the 11th November 2021.
+More information on these corrections can be found on uktradeinfo.com. - 3.
+Aggregated tables are produced to allow time series analysis; these tables are provided in a separate document released in conjunction with this release. - 4.
 The following tables can be found in the 'Accompanying Tables' document. - Table 1 Value (£ millions) of Exports (EU / Non-EU) by Region - Table 2 Value (£ millions) of Imports (EU / Non-EU) by Region - Table 3 Count of Exporters (EU / Non-EU) by Region for both Whole Number method and Proportion method - Table 4 Count of Importers (EU / Non-EU) by Region for both Whole Number method and Proportion method - Table 5 Value (£ millions) of Trade by SITC Section and Country Group (separate tables for each region)